Kellswork/SPA-Reddit-Clone/README.md

-# This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Required Features

 - Users should be able to see the app showing lists of posts grouped by their subreddit.